maelle/convertagd/README.md

-This is a package aimed at converting .agd files from Actigraph in data.frames.
+This is a package aimed at converting .agd files from Actigraph into data.frames.

 Installation
 ============